Julian Leeser

-Julian Martin Leeser (born 25 May 1976) is an Australian politician.
-He is a member of the Liberal Party and has represented the Division of Berowra since the 2016 federal election.
-He was a shadow minister under Peter Dutton from 2022 to 2023.
+Julian Martin Leeser (born 25 May 1976) is an Australian politician who has served as Shadow Minister for Education and Shadow Minister for Indigenous Australians under Angus Taylor since February 2026.
+A member of the Liberal Party, he has represented the Division of Berowra in the Australian House of Representatives since the 2016 federal election.

 Early life

 Leeser was born in Sydney.
 His father John, an accountant, was the son of Jewish refugees from Nazi Germany, while his mother Sylvia is a fifth-generation Australian whose father was a survivor of the Burma Railway.

 Leeser attended Cranbrook School, Sydney.
 He holds the degrees of Bachelor of Arts (Hons.) and Bachelor of Laws from the University of New South Wales.
 He sat on Woollahra Council for Bellevue Hill Ward from 1995 to 1999 as an independent.
 Aged 19 at the time, he was estimated to be the youngest local councillor elected in NSW history.
-In 1999 he served as a member of Prime Minister John Howard's No campaign during the republic referendum.
+In 1999, he served as a member of Prime Minister John Howard's No campaign during the republic referendum.
 In 2000, he was an associate to Justice Ian Callinan of the High Court of Australia.